PaeyMoopy/PlexMate/README.md

   - Each page displays up to 5 subscriptions for easy navigation

 ### Utilities
-- `!commands` - List all available commands and their usage
+- `!help` - List all available commands and their usage

 ### User Mapping